rixx/books.rixx.de/src/reviews/2001/das-doppelte-lottchen.md

 It's like a modern fairytale.
 Kästner takes elements of modern life, like parents separating, and weaves them into fairytale elements with secret twins, children's deception and anguish and joy.

 As always, Kästner has a not-so-secret agenda, but in this case it is the least obnoxious, the most human.
+Also the only one without a transparent self-insert.
 This book feels deeply like childhood to me, and I like it a lot.

 ## Further Reading